 4- Wat Pho

-As the oldest temple in Bangkok, Wat Pho is another landmark in Thailand worth visiting.
+As the oldest temple in Bangkok, Wat Pho is one of six top-tier royal temples and another landmark in Thailand to tick off your bucket list.

 Wat Pho is also the largest temple in Bangkok and home to Bangkok’s most impressive reclining Buddha.

 The statue is 46 m long by 15 m high with enormous 5m feet decorated in mother of pearl.